-FH is caused by changes in a gene that lowers the body’s ability to remove low-density lipoprotein (LDL) the “bad” cholesterol from the blood.
+FH is caused by changes in a gene that lowers the body’s ability to remove low-density lipoprotein (LDL), the “bad,” cholesterol from the blood.
 This makes the levels of LDL very high.
 In most types of FH, a parent with FH has a 50% chance of passing the gene to their child.

-For most people without FH, high LDL levels are the result of eating a diet that is high in saturated fat, being overweight, having diabetes, or not getting enough exercise.
-Children with FH can be normal weight, have a good diet, exercise enough, and still have a high LDL level.
+For most people without FH, high LDL levels are caused by eating a diet that is high in saturated fat, being overweight, having diabetes, or not getting enough exercise.
+Children with FH can have a good diet, exercise enough, and still have a high LDL level.

 Why is FH a problem for my child?